maxwolf621/OauthUser/Oauth2UserEndpoints.md

 			throw new OAuth2AuthenticationException(oauth2Error, oauth2Error.toString());
 		}

-		// Find the client via authroizartionRequest
+		// Find the client from Authentication Server via authroizartionRequest and clientRegistrationRepository
-		String registrationId = authorizationRequest.getAttribute(OAuth2ParameterNames.REGISTRATION_ID);
+		//  if there is no such client then throw Oauth2AuthenticationExption String registrationId = authorizationRequest.getAttribute(OAuth2ParameterNames.REGISTRATION_ID);
 		ClientRegistration clientRegistration = this.clientRegistrationRepository.findByRegistrationId(registrationId);
 		if (clientRegistration == null) {